Ron Mix: Professional career

 Mix was selected in the first round by two teams in 1960.
 The Baltimore Colts picked him as the tenth pick in 1960 on November 30 in the National Football League.
-He was drafted by the Boston Patriots in the first round of the American Football League draft, but the rights to Mix were traded to the Los Angeles Chargers, who felt they had a worthy chance at getting the local player to sign with them.
+He was drafted by the Boston Patriots in the first round of the American Football League draft.
+The rights to Mix were traded to the Los Angeles Chargers, who felt they had a worthy chance at getting the local player to sign with them.
 Baltimore offered him an $8,000 salary and a $1,000 signing bonus while Los Angeles offered $12,000 and a $5,000 bonus.
 Mix said he would've signed with Baltimore if they countered with a deal of $10,000 salary and $2,000 bonus.
 The Colts, telling him the league would flop in a year, declined, and Mix elected to sign with Los Angeles.

 He was a factor in the Chargers' early domination of the AFL's Western Division, and in San Diego helped them win an American Football League Championship in 1963, when they defeated the Boston Patriots 51–10 in the championship game.
 Mix was called for a mere two holding penalties in ten years.
 His coach in Sid Gillman once called him "the best offensive lineman I’ve ever seen."

 Mix was the first white player in the 1965 AFL All-Star game in New Orleans to step forward and join his black teammates in a civil rights boycott.
 The racist environment of New Orleans caused the black players to say they weren't playing in a city that denied them the most basic rights (to eat, to get a cab, etc.).
 He made it clear that if the black players were not going to play, neither would he.
 That caused other white players to join the boycott.
 The game was then moved to Houston.

 He was elected to the AFL All-Star team for eight straight years as a Charger, was a nine-time All-AFL selection, is a member of the All-time All-AFL Team, and is one of only 20 men who played the entire 10 years of the AFL.
 He was the first Charger to have his number retired in 1969 after he announced he was quitting football after playing injured that season.
 He earned a J.D. degree from the University of San Diego School of Law in 1970.

 Mix told the Chargers he wanted to play again, but they had found a replacement in Gene Ferguson.
 After he asked to be traded to the New York Jets, San Diego dealt him to the Oakland Raiders for two high draft picks in 1970 and 1971.
 The deal was contingent upon Mix unretiring and agreeing to play for Oakland; he played with the Raiders in 1971.
 Chargers owner Eugene V. Klein, who hated the Raiders, unretired Mix's number 74.

 Mix was also the general manager of the WFL Portland Storm in 1974.